KSWorm93/simple-blog/README.md

 Alternatively import a folder based structure, to construct an existing blog!

 1. Create a folder in the root project, called "database".
-2. Create a "database" file, which is simply a json file, inside "database".
+2. Create a "metadata" file, which is simply a json file, inside the "database" folder.
-This file should include an object with each property being a reference to an individual post.
+This file should include an array, with each entry being a reference to an individual post.
-The property should link to the file that will be created in step 5.
+The entry should be the name of a folder and file, that will be created in step 4+5.
 3. Create a folder inside "database", called "blogData".
 4. Inside the "blogData" folder, create a new folder for each blog post you have.
-5. Inside the blog post folder, create a json file for each blog post, it should include data such as title, intro, sections, author, etc.
+5. Inside the blog post folder, create a json file, it should include data such as title, intro, sections, author, etc.
 6. Inside the blog post folder, add images that should be included in that post.

+A working example, of this database structure, can be seen under the "databaseExample" folder.

 ## Example blog post